robot-ranger/cppagent/README.md

 # ⚡ Quick Start

+> We should change this to download pre-built binaries first.

 This section helps developers get up and running with the agent in minutes.

 ### 1. Clone the Repository